 You Could Be In A Co-dependent Relationship and Not Even Know it.

-Instead of being addicted to a particular substance, you or your partner may be hooked on any number of things:
+You or your partner may be hooked on any number of things:

 • One partner is a workaholic and the other one always feels ignored